marce1994/marce1994/README.md

  - I have 5+ years of experience working as a full-stack developer
  - I'm currently working as a full stack developer
  - I like to build personal projects, and learn new things
- - Currently learning about web3 and blockchain inside the [buildspace](https://buildspace.so/) comunity
+ - Currently learning about web3 and blockchain
  - Also learning Rust 🦀 and solidity
  - Foundry lover